 The last thing you need to worry about when a hurricane, tropical storm, or tropical depression is coming is where to look for help.

-While we’ll leave gathering weather news to you, below are resources we’ve compiled from state and federal agencies and organizations to help those with farms in North or South Carolina prepare for and recover from storm damage.
+While we’ll leave gathering weather news to you, below are resources we’ve compiled from state and federal agencies and organizations to help those with farms in North Carolina and South Carolina prepare for and recover from storm damage.

 Resources for All Hurricanes